mithio/vault-android-sdk/Readme.md

 }
 ```

-- Add the Vault SDK redirect scheme to gradle confiv
+- Add the Vault SDK redirect scheme to gradle config

 ```
 defaultConfig {